-Although the recent trends toward telecommuting and employee mobility is largely driven by talent, the Society for Human Resources Management writes that both employers and employees can benefit, citing 95 percent of surveyed employers who report that telework improves their ability to retain talent.
+Although the recent trends toward telecommuting and employee mobility is largely driven by talent, the Society for Human Resource Management writes that both employers and employees can benefit, citing 95 percent of surveyed employers who report that telework improves their ability to retain talent.

 The Importance of Security in a Flexible Workplace

 A flexible workplace carries information security risks that aren't present in a traditional work environment.
 Bring your own device (BYOD) and cloud-based applications are two of the biggest information security vulnerabilities at modern organizations, according to CIO.
-But 77 percent of employees feel positively about being able to perform "all work from a mobile device," according to ADP.
+But 77 percent of employees feel positively about being able to perform "all work from a mobile device," according to ADP RI.

 Poor employee awareness and education can introduce one of the greatest sources of risk into the enterprise, which is human error.
 Although employers are able to protect on-site workers with internal security measures, such as a secured network, the volume of possible vulnerabilities increases as employees work off-site using company-issued or personal devices.

 Forbes reports that there are five crucial areas of information security consideration for a flexible workplace: